dan-coulter/phpflickr/README.md

 $flickr = new \Samwilson\PhpFlickr\PhpFlickr($apiKey, $apiSecret);
 ```

-The constructor takes three arguments:
+The constructor takes two arguments:

 1. `$api_key` — This is the API key given to you by Flickr
    when you [register an app](https://www.flickr.com/services/api/keys/).